wsteadman/Steadman-Data-Science-Portfolio/README.md

 - **Project Description**: This is a machine learning classification app that allows users to build, visualize, and evaluate machine learning classification models in streamlit.
 Built with Streamlit and scikit-learn, this tool makes powerful classification algorithms, visuals, and metrics accessible to users of all technical backgrounds who can upload their own data or choose a demo dataset!

 - **Application**: This tool allows users to upload their own datasets or choose from demo datasets to gain meaningful insights that would typically require significant background work.
-Users can also change model parameters, like descion tree depth or scaling data to see how these aspects affect results!
+Users can also change model parameters, like descion tree depth or scaling data to see how these aspects affect results.

 - **Take Aways**:
-  - Implemented a framework to switch between different algorithms (Decision Trees vs. Logistic Regression) and allowed users to edit some of these models' inputs/parameters, showing how these decisions can affect the strength of a model
+  - Implemented a framework to switch between different algorithms (Decision Trees vs. Logistic Regression) and allowed users to edit some of these models' inputs/parameters, showing how these decisions can affect the strength of a model.
   - The app also automatically handles data preprocessing, demonstrating how essential this aspect of model building is to a useable model

 - [Link to ML App Project](https://github.com/wsteadman/Steadman-Data-Science-Portfolio/tree/main/MLStreamlitApp)